 Transitions create losers, and in complex systems unmanaged losses create baaad feedback loops.
 (Like, uh, ending up with Trump as President…).

-Europe compensates losers formally through welfare.
-China absorbs losses through state balance sheets and forced compliance.
-The US largely leaves distributional fallout to markets, which amplifies losses and rewards a tiny number of winners.
+Europe compensates losers formally through welfare, and China absorbs losses through state balance sheets and forced compliance.
+The US largely leaves distributional fallout to “The Markets”, which is to say it doesn’t compensate losers at all, of course resulting in an amplification for losers while rewarding hugely a tiny number of winners.

 Thus, a transition-stable system needs a way to cushion losses so that change does not trigger political revolt or social collapse! (please print this and stick it on your wall somewhere!).